-COEFFICIENT OF OIL/WATER DISTRIBUTION (PARTITION COEFFICIENT): Not available.
-APPEARANCE, ODOR and COLOR: This product is a clear, colorless liquid with a chlorine odor.
+COEFFICIENT OF OIL/WATER DISTRIBUTION (PARTITION COEFFICIENT): Not established.

+APPEARANCE, ODOR AND COLOR: This product is a clear, slightly yellow, combustible liquid with a distinct odor.

-HOW TO DETECT THIS SUBSTANCE (warning properties): The odor may act as a distinguishing characteristic.
+HOW TO DETECT THIS SUBSTANCE (warning properties): The appearance and odor may act as distinguishing characteristics of this product.